lsst-dm/dmtn-028/index.rst

 For most experiments and metrics measured, assuming that the size of alerts has been estimated accurately, there is a significant impact on Kafka compute utilization and timing when postage stamp cutouts are included in the alert packets.
-The inclusion of postage stamp cutouts is currently a science requirement, however, results here suggest that additional consideration be given to alternatives for the distribution of stamps, if it is possible that the current requirements may be adjusted.
+The inclusion of postage stamp cutouts is currently a science requirement.
+However, results here suggest that additional consideration be given to alternatives for the distribution of stamps, if it is possible that the current requirements may be adjusted.
 One alternative to including postage